kent-hervey/TEALS-Chapter1-PP/README.md

-# TEALS-SelfChecks
+# TEALS Programming Projects, Chapter 1
-TEALS Programming Projects from 9/11/20
+ from 9/11/20

 Each Java Project is a different project number from the book, such as #1 Mississippi and #3 Lady who swallowed a fly